-(r) "Wireless communication facility" or "WCF" means an unstaffed facility for the transmission and/or reception of radio frequency, microwave or other signals for commercial communications purposes, including and typically consisting of antennas, equipment shelter or cabinet, transmission cables, a support structure required to achieve the necessary elevation, and reception and transmission devices and antennas.

-(s) "Wireless communication tower" see definition for "tower" in this chapter.

-(t) "Wireless communication services" means commercial mobile services, unlicensed wireless services, and common carrier wireless exchange access services, as defined by federal laws and regulations.
+- (r) "Wireless communication facility" or "WCF" means an unstaffed facility for the transmission and/or reception of radio frequency, microwave or other signals for commercial communications purposes, including and typically consisting of antennas, equipment shelter or cabinet, transmission cables, a support structure required to achieve the necessary elevation, and reception and transmission devices and antennas. - (s) "Wireless communication tower" see definition for "tower" in this chapter. - (t) "Wireless communication services" means commercial mobile services, unlicensed wireless services, and common carrier wireless exchange access services, as defined by federal laws and regulations.

-14.62.030 General provisions.
+14.62.030 General provisions

 - (a) Wireless communication facilities shall not be considered nor regulated as essential public facilities. - (b) Small wireless facilities located outside of the public rights-of-way may be either a primary or a secondary use.
-A different use of an existing structure on the same lot shall not preclude the installation of a small wireless facility. - (c) Small wireless facilities located within the public right-of-way pursuant to a valid franchise are out right permitted uses in every zone of the City but still require a land use and right-of-way permit.
+A different use of an existing structure on the same lot shall not preclude the installation of a small wireless facility. - (c) Small wireless facilities located within the public right-of-way pursuant to a valid franchise are outright permitted uses in every zone of the City but still require a land use and right-of-way permit.

-14.62.040 Permit required.
+14.62.040 Permit required

-- (a) A land use permit per LSMC 14.40-I Table of Permissible uses by Zones is required in addition to a building permit for the location, installation or construction of any wireless communication facility (WCF) and for any modification to an existing WCF. - (b) Television and satellite dish antennas are exempt from a permit.
-See Section 14.62.060 LSMC below.
+- (a) A land use permit per LSMC 14.40-1 Table of Permissible uses by Zones is required in addition to a building permit for the location, installation or construction of any wireless communication facility (WCF) and for any modification to an existing WCF.

-14.62.050 Wireless Communication Facility Permit Process/Processing Timelines.
+14.62.050 Wireless Communication Facility Permit Process/Processing Timelines